Invader alert! Help us stop the Spiny Waterflea!

 Coldwater ecosystems

-Because Algonquin is mostly fed by groundwater, many of its lakes run deep and cold.
+Because Algonquin Park is mostly fed by groundwater, many of its lakes run deep and cold.
 Those are the exact conditions that species like Lake Trout and Brook Trout thrive in – two fish that draw anglers from all over the world.

 Coldwater ecosystems are increasingly rare in Ontario, in part because they are especially fragile.